troperville

 Nothing could have been more splendid, brilliant, smart or orderly than the two armies.
 The trumpets, fifes, oboes, drums and cannons produced a harmony whose equal was never heard in hell.
 First the cannons laid low about six thousand men on each side, then rifle fire removed from the best of worlds about nine or ten thousand scoundrels who had been infesting its surface.
 The bayonet was also the sufficient reason for the death of several thousand men.
 The total may well have risen to thirty thousand souls.
 Candide, trembling like a philosopher, hid himself as best he could during this heroic carnage.

 • Starship Troopers, as written by Heinlein.
 Unlike in the film version, Heinlein's pro-military message isn't undercut with any Robocop-style over-the-top TV commercials.
+Though Heinlein wrote more about the glory of military service than battle itself, and didn't ignore the bad bits.

 • The Shadows from Babylon 5 believe this is true as part of their philosophy that growth is driven by conflict.
 They use agents like Morden to tempt people into making deals after asking them "What do you want?" that ultimately lead to war.

-• In the Doctor Who episode "The Family of Blood", one of the Family mocks the headmaster for instilling patriotic fervor in his students, knowing that a terrible war will occur in the near future.
-He asks the headmaster whether his students will be grateful to him for teaching them that War Is Glorious while they are dying in the mud.
+• "The Family of Blood": One of the Family mocks the headmaster for instilling patriotic fervour in his students, knowing that a terrible war will occur in the near future.
+He asks the headmaster whether his students will be grateful to him for teaching them that war is glorious while they are dying in the mud.
 The headmaster angrily retorts that he knows War Is Hell, being a veteran himself, but he's still willing to fight for King and Country.

-• The national philosophy of Klingons.
+• Star Trek: The national philosophy of Klingons.

 Music